-A process flow diagram shows all the steps involved in the process outlined in the Scope of the study.
-The scope is defined in Preparatory Stage C).
+A process flow diagram shows all the steps involved in the process outlined in the scope of the study.
+The scope is defined in Preparatory Stage C.

-The HACCP team or person leading the development of the HACCP study should construct a flow diagram.
-Whatever format chosen to do this, all steps in the process outlined in the Scope of the study should be included.
+The HACCP team or the person leading the development of the HACCP study should construct a flow diagram.
+Whatever format you choose, all steps in the process outlined in the scope of the study should be included.

-You may wish to use a schematic layout of the factory to help you but knowledge of what actually occurs is essential.
+You may wish to use a schematic layout of the factory to help you.
+Knowledge of what actually occurs in your processes is essential.

 List each step in the process or module.
-You should consider what happens all the way from receiving the raw materials intake to at least the point of despatch or up to the point of final consumption.
-Think about:
+You should consider what happens all the way from receiving the raw materials, through to at least the point of despatch or up to the point of final consumption of the product.

 - Raw material addition (including water)

 - Any temporary product storage or hold periods (particularly during peak production times)